metamn/finesse/_posts/2014-06-24-typography.md

 Technology disrupts itself at a fast pace eliminating middleman.
 New tools will let content creators to design and develop beautiful stories live, inside the browser, without the need of third party experts.

 The new black in web design and development are web components.
 They are living, pre-designed elements you can use to create rich stories.
 Photoshop for the web.
 Imagine adding a slideshow, a big background image, a perfect headline and excerpt to your web document with a click.
-All of them following your brand styleguide definitions..
+All of them following your brand styleguide definitions.

+This is the no-CMS (Content Management System) era.
+Nothing stands between the content designer and the final living product.

+## The current state of storytelling

+The parts are ready but the whole experience is (years) ahead.

+Web components took off this spring of 2014.
+Collecting them into brand styleguides and building web experiences with -- I saw only at Lonely Planet.
+A Photoshop like drag-and drop live, component based environment is unseen yet.

+What's left to you, content designer, is to work closely with somebody who has ready all the web components you might need.
+And helps you assembly your story in a responsive way, driving your visitors attention to your editorial / business goals.